strapi/documentation/docusaurus/docs/user-docs/content-manager/saving-and-publishing-content.md

 ### Publishing and unpublishing

+While editing a document, you can decide to publish a draft or unpublish previously published content.

 #### Publishing a draft

 To publish a draft, click on the **Publish** button in the _Document_ box on the right of the content editor.

+After a draft is published:

+- The content of the _Draft_ and _Published_ tabs should be exactly the same (but the _Published_ tab remains read-only).
+- The status, below the document's title, will switch to "Published".

 :::caution
 Before publishing a draft, make sure it doesn't have relations with other non-published content, otherwise some of the content may not be available through the API.
 :::

-When a published version of an entry is available, it can be found in the Published tab.
+When a document has both a draft and a published version available, the published version can be found in the _Published_ tab.
+If the document has only a draft version, you can not click on the _Published_ tab.

 <ThemedImage
   alt="Editing published version"
   sources={{
     light: '/img/assets/content-manager/editing_published_version3.png',
-    dark: '/img/assets/content-manager/editing_published_version2_DARK.png',
+    dark: '/img/assets/content-manager/editing_published_version3_DARK.png',
   }}
 />